-For effective performance of each unit, the programme coordinator, Arowosafe informed that "for poultry unit; the State government has an expandable loan resources for

-Published by European Centre for Research Training and Development-UK youth farmers in the state to develop according to their capacity.
-Each participant under that programme is entitled to a minimum of No1.5million that is expandable based on performance".
+For effective performance of each unit, the programme coordinator, Arowosafe informed that "for poultry unit; the State government has an expandable loan resources for youth farmers in the state to develop according to their capacity.
+Each participant under that programme is entitled to a minimum of $\mathbb{N}1.5$ million that is expandable based on performance".
 Findings from the study